The Makings of Asturias

 - The impressive ‘castro’ strongholds of the Celtic tribes who resisted Rome.

-- Unparalleled Visigothic remains with some of the finest early-medieval buildings in Europe.
+- Some of the finest pre-Romanesque early-medieval buildings in Europe.

 - A dedicated itinerary led by two specialists in their field, supported by a local Asturian guide.